lightning/bolts/03-transactions.md

 # Transactions

-## Transaction Input and Output Ordering
+## Transaction Output Ordering

-Lexicographic ordering: see [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).
-In the case of identical HTLC outputs (amount of satoshis as well as the script are the same), the outputs are ordered in increasing `cltv_expiry` order.
+Outputs in transactions are always sorted according to:
+ * first according to their value (in whole satoshis, note that for HTLC outputs, the millisatoshi part must be ignored)
+ * followed by `scriptpubkey`, comparing the common-length prefix lexicographically as if by `memcmp`, then selecting the shorter script (if they differ in length),
+ * finally, for HTLC outputs, in increasing `cltv_expiry` order.

 ## Rationale